Graduate Student Jobs

 - Work-In-Progress Organizer

-2. This year, I divided the slots into 2 faculty speakers and 3 graduate speakers.
+2. This year, the slots were divided into 2 faculty speakers and 3 graduate speakers.
 It worked out pretty well.
 Graduate students were especially excited by the talks that the faculty gave.

-3. Make sure that you are in touch with Val and the person who is organizing the departmental talks.
-Obviously, you don’t wanna have other talks on the same day.
+3. Make sure that you are in touch with the Graduate Program Coordinator and the person who is organizing the departmental talks.
+Obviously, you don’t want to have other talks on the same day.
 But also, you don’t want to have more than one talk in one week.

-4. Book the seminar room by contacting Val.
-Keep Tony (or whoever is the chair) up-to-date, too.
-The chair wants to know the department’s calendar!
+4. Book the seminar room by contacting the Graduate Program Coordinator.
+Keep the Department Chair up-to-date, too.
+The Department Chair wants to know the department’s calendar.

-5. A few days before each meeting, contact Karen.
+5. A few days before each meeting, contact the Business Manager.
 She can order pastries and coffee for the talks.

 Do it!
 This was quite a rewarding job to do!
 You’d feel like you get to know your own department better and it can get you excited to work on your own projects.